-1) A person working on an agile team is not an “individual contributor. ” He or she is expected to work interdependently.
-In agile teams, people collaborate, negotiate, make trade-offs, handle conflicts.
+- A person working on a team is not an individual contributor.
+Team members work interdependently.
+On teams, people collaborate, negotiate, make trade-offs, handle conflicts.
+You need to pay attention to more than technical skills.
 These interactions require a high level of interpersonal skill and emotional intelligence.

-3) People on agile teams need to have excellent problem-solving skills–beyond those needed by an “individual contributor.”
+- People on teams need to have excellent problem-solving skills–beyond those needed by an individual contributor.
 An individual contributor needs to solve problems that are bounded by his task assignments.
 Problems of coordination and dependencies are often someone else’s job.
 People on agile teams work together to solve technical problems, handle issues, and interface with other teams.
 The manager isn’t doing the bulk of the integrating work between tasks and solving problems–team members are.

-4) People on agile teams need an exceptional ability to learn and apply that learning–both in growing “generalizing specialist” skills and in improving team processes.
+- People on teams need an exceptional ability to learn and apply that learning–both in growing “generalizing specialist” skills and in improving team processes.

 You can learn a lot about these factors in an interview if you use behavioral interview questions.
 But not enough.
 But it is very difficult to assess how someone will fit into the team, unless the entire team has a chance to meet him and interact.
 It’s hard to assess how people code, test, problem-solve, unless you see them in action.
 That’s why auditions are so useful.

 Further, the broader the interview team, the more people will be invested in the new hires success.
 They won’t have the cop-out of saying “your problem, I didn’t choose him.”